ary-n27/Movie-Recommender-System/README.md

-Here’s a README file tailored for your project:

 Movie Recommender System
 This project is a Movie Recommender System built using Streamlit, Pickle, and The Movie Database (TMDb) API.
 It suggests similar movies based on the user's selection and displays their posters.